algosup/2024-2025-project-1-fpga-team-6/Documents/Management/projectCharter.md

 All the details will be transcribed [here](./paymentPlan.md).

+The salaries of all employees will also be calculated [here](https://docs.google.com/spreadsheets/d/1VtP9JFDbZZyR1j2Y3k1gx6w9rpxCVBYFLcs5t8GX-Cw/edit?usp=sharing), summarizing the average salaries for all weeks.

 ## Overall plan

 To ensure the success of the project, the team will follow the following plan: